semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 #### References

-References help define specific rule packs for languages, libraries, and frameworks which are available on our <a href="https://semgrep.dev/r">Semgrep Registry</a>.
+References help to define specific rule packs for languages, libraries, and frameworks which are available on our <a href="https://semgrep.dev/explore">Semgrep Registry</a>.

-For example, writing a rule to find an issue in react, you would include:
+For example, writing a rule to find an issue in react, you can include:
 - https://semgrep.dev/playground/r/typescript.react.security.audit.react-href-var.react-href-var?editorMode=advanced
 ```
 references:
   - react
 ```

-Another example, writing a rule to find an issue in express, you would include:
+Another example, writing a rule to find an issue in Express, you can include:

 - https://semgrep.dev/playground/r/javascript.sequelize.security.audit.sequelize-injection-express.express-sequelize-injection